RoyalHighgrass/QVM-Manager/QVM/CONTRIBUTING.md

 # Contributing to the `QVM - QEMU Virtual Machine Manager` Project

-We're thrilled that you're interested in contributing to our project!
-This document provides guidelines for contributing to the QEMU Type 2 Hypervisor Project.
-By following these guidelines, you help maintain the quality and consistency of our codebase.
+I am thrilled that you're interested in contributing to my project!
+This document provides guidelines for contributing to the `QVM - QEMU Virtual Machine Manager` Project.
+By following these guidelines, you help maintain the quality and consistency of its codebase.

 ## Table of Contents